Santacruz, Mumbai: Willingdon Colony

 The Bombay Catholic Cooperative Housing Society constructed in 1930 a low-cost housing estate for the Catholic community, known as Willingdon Colony.
 It included pre-existing bungalows that the Cooperative had built as early as 1917.
 The colony was spread over 5.5 acres and managed by the Cooperative.
 The members of the cooperative voted in 1966 to redevelop the colony, with 673 new flats to be built.
 The redevelopment was planned to provide permanent accommodation for 230 members, with the excess flats to be offered for sale.
 An additional, separate, building on the land was to provide capacity to temporarily house a further 530 people displaced by slum redevelopments, through the Slum Rehabilitation Authority.
 A small number of cooperative members opposed the redevelopment, and it was delayed by litigation for nearly 50 years.

 Despite heritage preservation concerns, and over the objections of the twenty remaining resident families, their final challenge was dismissed by the Supreme Court in 2014, allowing redevelopment to proceed.
 Demolition of historic bungalows commenced soon after.
 Further pauses occurred throughout 2014, as stays for proceedings continued.
 Despite the court's rejection of the challenge to redevelopment, the same group began a new round of legal actions in 2015, with a petition to the High Court, challenging the validity of the permit issued to the developer to transplant 103 trees from the site.
 The petitioners were not successful in having the tree removal permit withdrawn.

+Infrastructure and Real Estate

+Santacruz has undergone significant infrastructural upgrades to improve east-west connectivity across Mumbai.
+A major milestone is the Santacruz–Chembur Link Road (SCLR) and its subsequent extensions, which provide a direct, high-speed corridor connecting Santacruz to the eastern suburbs and the Bandra Kurla Complex (BKC).
+The final phase of the SCLR extension network was completed and inaugurated in August 2026.
+This 1.4km elevated corridor provides a direct connection between BKC and the Western Express Highway, allowing motorists to bypass historically congested local roads around Kalina and Vakola.

+Public transit in the suburb is being modernized with the construction of Mumbai Metro Line 2B (Yellow Line) by the MMRDA, which connects D.N.
+Nagar to Mandale.
+The elevated route passes directly through Santacruz via SV Road, with dedicated stations at Nanavati Hospital, Khira Nagar, and Saraswat Nagar.

+Driven by this rapid infrastructure development and its immediate proximity to BKC—Mumbai's premier business district—Santacruz East and West have both experienced substantial real estate growth.
+The suburb is undergoing a wave of redevelopment, transitioning from older, low-rise cooperative housing societies into modern high-rise residential corridors.